top of page

 Am I limited by any thought, sensation or perception?

 Being the ultimate medium in which thoughts, sensations and perceptions appear, Awareness is not defined or limited by any of them.
-Consider the analogy of the screen and the movie.
+Consider again the analogy of the screen and the movie.
 The screen is the one medium in which the objects and characters of the movie appear and disappear.
-We know the screen is not defined or limited by any of the movie objects or characters, solely due to the fact that the screen is present as the only substance there, prior to the beginning of the movie.
-In the same manor, you, Awareness, know that you are not defined or limited by thoughts, sensations and perceptions, for you are the one medium in which they all appear and disappear.
+We know the screen is not defined or limited by any of the objects or characters in the movie solely due to the fact that prior to the beginning of the movie, no such objects or characters were intrinsically present in the nature of the screen.
+In the same manor, you, Awareness, know that you are not defined or limited by thoughts, sensations and perceptions, for you are the one medium in which all phenomena appear, and which precedes the appearance of all phenomena.

-This understanding, based on your direct experience, may seem so simple, plain and straightforward upon the first glimpse that it may be misconstrued as insignificant.
-But, truly, this understanding is the essence of the step that establishes the reality that you are not limited by any form of experience that appears.
-The first step, this direct step to the presence that you are is of ultimate significance.
+This understanding, grounded in your direct experience, may seem so simple and obvious at first glance that it appears insignificant.
+Yet it is precisely in this simplicity that its supreme significance is revealed.
+Truly, this understanding is the essence of the step that establishes the truth that you are not limited by any form of experience that appears.
+The first step, this direct step to the Presence that you are is of ultimate significance.
 It is a 'step' to that which is no distance from yourself, and is therefore not really a 'step'.
-It is the falling away of any notion of taking a step or travelling any distance to the essential reality of your self.
+It is the falling away of any notion of taking a step or travelling any distance to the essential Reality of your Self.
 You are already at yourself, the unlimited presence of Awareness.

 bottom of page